Saptakcodes/Employee-Salary-Prediction-Full-Stack-WebApp/README.md

-# 💼 Salary Prediction Web App
+# 💼 Employee Salary Prediction Web App

 This project is a **Machine Learning-powered web application** that predicts the **salary range** based on a user’s inputs such as education, experience, company size, and job title.
 The app is built using **Python, Scikit-learn, and Streamlit**, and deployed for public access.